Privacy Policy

 • Contact Us

 Please read the following carefully to understand our practices regarding your personal information and how we will treat your information.
-By browsing, signing into and otherwise using the website, you acknowledge that you have read and understood this privacy policy.
+By browsing, signing into and otherwise using our website, our platform or any of our products or services, you acknowledge that you have read and understood this privacy policy.

 Information we collect about you and how it is used

-We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about Nuclera us, or our products and services, for example when you engage with us via our website or otherwise , or contact us directly by phone or email.
-We may also collect some limited business information about you where we have identified you as a potential business customer.
+We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us, or our products and services, for example when you engage with us via our website or otherwise, or contact us directly by phone or email.
+We may also collect some limited personal information about you where we have identified you as a potential business customer.

-The personal information that we collect depends on the context of your interactions with us and our website, the choices you make and the products and features you use.
+The personal information that we collect depends on the context of your interactions with us and/or our website and/or our platform, the choices you make and the products and features you use.
 The personal information we collect may include the following:

-We collect and process this information either on the basis of your consent, or on the basis of our legitimate interest in developing and enhancing our business.
+We collect and process this information on the basis of our legitimate interest in developing and enhancing our business.

-This is information about you that you give us directly when you interact with us as part of your general use of the website, for example by filling in forms or by corresponding with us by phone, email or otherwise.
-It includes information you provide when you register to use the website, conduct searches, update details and participate in discussion boards or other social media functions, submit a query, and when you report a problem.
-It also includes the content of phone calls, which we may record for training purposes and for developing our business with you.
+This is information about you that you give us directly when you interact with us as part of your general use of our website or platform or by communicating with us by phone, email or otherwise.
+It includes information you provide when you register to use our website, platform, conduct searches, update details and participate in discussion boards or other social media functions, submit a query, and when you report a problem.
+It also includes the content of phone calls, video conferences, emails and the like, which we may record for training purposes and for developing our business with you.

-We collect and process this information typically on the basis of our contract with you (so we can provide our services).
-We may also use this information on the basis of our legitimate interests to provide you with information, products and services that you request from us.
+We collect and process this information typically on the basis of performing a contract with you or your employer or to take steps at your request before entering into such a contract (so we can provide our system, goods or services).
+We also use this information on the basis of our legitimate interests to provide information, products and services that you or your employer requests from us.

-• Information passively collected regarding your use of the website
+Information passively collected regarding your use of the website or our software platform

-We may automatically collect information from you in the event you visit our website.
+We may automatically collect information from you in the event you visit our website or platform.
 This includes:

 1. Technical information, which may include the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, operating system and platform;